 The first time I fell in love...

-I had studied the French Language in high-school and French Architecture in college, but always thought that going to France would be a really BIG dream for this small town girl.
+I had studied the French Language in high-school and French Architecture in college.
+However, I always thought that going to France would be a really BIG dream for this small town girl.
 To be honest, I still well up with tears when thinking about that first trip, which was so humbling.

 There have only been two sights that have actually taken my breath away.
-One, was the first time seeing my son in his Air Force blues uniform, and the other is the first time I came around the corner of a side street and saw the Eiffel Tower.
+One, was the first time seeing my son in his Air Force blues uniform.
+The other was the first time I came around the corner of a side street and saw the Eiffel Tower.
 On both occasions my life felt so insanely surreal.

-Architectural History Background:
+Eiffel Tower: Architectural History Background

-I remember learning in my Architectural History class that Architect Gustave Eiffel.
+I remember learning in my Architectural History class about Architect Gustave Eiffel.
 He was the one who won the commission to build the structure for the entrance to the World’s Fair, which was being hosted by Paris.
 (He was 1 out of over 100 entries, so hopefully that motivates you to give your idea a try, even if the odds are against you.)😉

-Eiffel worked with structural engineer Maurice Koechlin on the project and here’s a fun fact… they previously worked together on the Statue Of Liberty.
-It’s hard to believe that the top spot for selfies, in the world, was once a source of controversy where they even had a petition filed for the “Protest against the tower of Mr. Eiffel”.
+Eiffel worked with structural engineer Maurice Koechlin on the project.
+Here’s a fun fact… they previously worked together on the Statue Of Liberty.
+It’s hard to believe that the top spot for selfies, in the world, was once a source of controversy.
+They even had a petition filed for the “Protest against the tower of Mr. Eiffel”.
 There seemed to be a discrepancy between the art vs. the engineering.

 You can see the original sketch design by clicking here.👈

-How to INCREASE the romance:
+How to INCREASE the romance at the Eiffel Tower:

 If you’re planning a visit to the Eiffel Tower, Paris, which I think is an absolute “must see bucket list” type situation, then you will want to weigh your options of seeing it in the daytime or at night. 🌤️ vs. 🌜

 I’d recommend BOTH if you can!
 If you decide to visit during the day you can enhance your visit with a picnic in the grassy area near the base of tower at the Champs de Mars.
-You can even order a picnic lunch and have it DELIVERED RIGHT TO YOU in a traditional wicker basket from Love Picnic Paris.
+You can even order a picnic lunch and have it DELIVERED RIGHT TO YOU.
+It comes in a traditional wicker basket from Love Picnic Paris.
 They have four different picnic choices and a champagne add on option. 🍾🥂

-Special Surprise at Night:
+The Eiffel Tower's Special Surprise at Night:

 If you’re planning a visit to the Eiffel Tower at night you can have a romantic dinner experience at LeJules Verne – Top Of Eiffel Tower.
 It is located on the second floor inside of the tower.

 If you are there after sunset, then you are in for a special surprise because the entire tower sparkles with lights.
 It does this for 10 minutes, every hour, on the hour, until 1:00 am.
-You can see it in my video below. 👇
+You can see it in my video below.

 There is nothing in the world quite like the view of Paris from the top of the Eiffel Tower at night!